 Abal: Abal thinks it is time for his great appearance then.
 Little one, why don’t you take the honor of going in first?

-Definitely with an evil smile across her face the Halfling replied.
+Definitely, with an evil smile on her face, the Halfling replied.

 Edeline: He won’t even know what hit him.

 Edeline then pulled her hood to cover her tiny head and entered the room where the other prisoner was incarcerated.
 Two seconds later I heard a shout coming from the room where Edeline entered.
 Immediately after, followed yet another shout.
 I did not know that the tiny Hafling had such a pair of vivid lungs.
 The guard answered breathlessly to whatever questions Edeline asked.
 What did the little one do to put the former mercenary of the cult of the dragon in such a state of fear?
 Whatever it was, she managed to keep him talking.

 A couple of minutes later the door opened and the Halfling came through.
 She whispered some words to Abal and then the Half-Elf entered the room where the frightened prisoner was.
 Once the door was shut, Edeline bragged about her performance.

 Edeline: You should have seen the look on his face.
 HAHAHA!
 I could listen to his heartbeat!
 He will tell the rest of the information that we need to know, I’m sure of it.

 Zhiris: I hope he does.
 We need to understand the strategic value that the mill and the shrine have for this cult as well.

 Edeline: Don’t worry.
 Now that I terrorized that human he will do anything to keep me away from him and Abal will use that fear to get the answers that we seek.

 Abal took a little longer than Melian did before.
 But in the end, it was worth the effort.
 When the door opened, Edeline stepped forward just before Abal could leave the cell only to glance at the prisoner once more.
 The prisoner let out a brief breath and fainted right there.